Common API Integration Challenges and How to Overcome Them

 - Stay informed: Subscribe to the API provider’s updates or changelogs to stay aware of version changes and deprecations.

-- Use versioned endpoints: Whenever possible, use versioned API endpoints (e.g.,
+- Use versioned endpoints: Whenever possible, use versioned API endpoints to ensure stability and control over updates.

 4. Data Format and Compatibility Issues